 - Find a teammate.
 Each and every one of us performs better with our own cheerleaders on the sidelines encouraging us and holding us accountable.
-“Men and women are more likely to make a positive health behavior change if their partner does too,” according to a new study published in JAMA Internal Medicine.
-(3) Additional research from the Society of Behavior Medicine found that working out with a partner – especially in a team format – improves aerobic performance.
-(4)
+“Men and women are more likely to make a positive health behavior change if their partner does too,” according to a study published in JAMA Internal Medicine.

 - Keep on chugging along.
 If you fall off the bandwagon, don’t hesitate to jump back on.
 Setbacks are normal and part of the process.
 This year, vow that you’ll be kinder to yourself and find value in the journey.
-It was estimated that 53 percent of successful “resolution keepers” made at least one slip, with an average number of 14 slips over the course of two years, according to a study of 200 New Year’s resolvers.
-(5) Just keep swimming.
+It was estimated that 5% of successful “resolution keepers” made at least one slip, with an average number of 14 slips over the course of two years, according to a study of 200 New Year’s resolvers.